antarctica/ansible-core-public/README.md

 #### Other requirements

-* As of version **2.0.0** any OS this role is applied to **MUST** ensure passwordless sudo is enabled for the "sudo" group and SSH Agent Forwarding is preserved when using sudo.
+* As of version **1.0.0** any OS this role is applied to **MUST** ensure:

+* Passwordless sudo is enabled for the "sudo" group
+* SSH Agent Forwarding is preserved when using sudo.

-    * If using an of the following combinations of roles and OS images ensure you are using version **2.0.0** or higher, which implement these requirements:
+The following combinations of roles and OS images implement these requirements:

 * `bootstrap-vagrant` bootstrapping role with the [antarctica/trusty](https://atlas.hashicorp.com/antarctica/boxes/trusty) base box
 * `bootstrap-esxi` bootstrapping role with the Ubuntu Trusty OVA as a template [1]
-        * `bootstrap-digitalocean` bootstrapping role with the relevant DigitalOcean snapshot as a template [2]
+* `bootstrap-digitalocean` bootstrapping role using the relevant DigitalOcean image [2]

-* Public keys which should be added to the `authorized_keys` file of the app user, each key should be a separate file.
-Keys should be contained in  `core_app_user_authorized_keys_directory`.
+* Public keys for the `authorized_keys` file of the app user

+Each key should be a separate file contained in the path set by the `core_user_app_authorized_keys_directory` variable.

 [1] See the [BAS Packer Templates](https://stash.ceh.ac.uk/projects/BASPACK/repos/packer-templates) for more information.

-[2] See the `bootstrap-digitalocean` role for more information on which snapshot to use.

 #### Variables

+TODO: Update - these values are outdated.

 * `core_controller_user_username`
 	* The username of the controller user, used for management tasks, if enabled